 4. The hotel and tour capacities are often mandated by the local government.

 Some companies follow these mandates while others are opting to take additional precautions to protect both you, the traveler and their staff.
-During this time, I recommend getting a room with a balcony or outdoor area to ensure your comfort and personal space is always an option.
+During this time, I recommend getting a room with a balcony or outdoor area to ensure your comfort, and personal space is always an option.
 Private tours are a great way to ensure your safety.
 Alternatively, check with your travel designer regarding small group tour protocols and numbers.

 5. Operational days and hours may have changed.

 Many restaurants and touring companies are running a reduced schedule to abide by curfew or cater to a new number of clients.
 For example, some touring companies will only run twice a week rather than five days per week.
 I recommend booking ahead to ensure these special experiences on your trip.
-And of course, it is important to be flexible.
-Your safety is important and if the restaurant or company has to close for a day or two, it is likely in your best interest.
+And, of course, it is important to be flexible.
+Your safety is important, and if the restaurant or company has to close for a day or two, it is likely in your best interest.
 Remember, travel is always an adventure and a learning experience.

-Mexico is one of our newest destinations and due to the numerous connections from the US and the easy requirements of travel to the country, it is a great choice for a quick getaway.
-I would love to chat to you further about travel during a pandemic and what Mexico has to offer.
+Mexico is one of our newest destinations, and due to the numerous connections from the US and the easy requirements of travel to the country, it is a great choice for a quick getaway.
+I would love to chat with you further about travel during a pandemic and what Mexico has to offer.
 After all, travel is always what you make of it!
 Let’s be safe and have fun!